gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 01-local-inst-tracker

-After setting these handlers with `simulator`
+After setting these handlers with `simulator`:

 ```python
 simulator = Simulator(